 The young asian girl began to pace.
 “This secret will explain everything.
-My hope is, it will also lead you to believe any information that comes out of what we’re about to do.
+My hope is that it will also lead you to believe any information that comes out of what we’re about to do.
 Plus, Chartreuse, there’s something you’ve been hiding from us in the last week.”
-Chartreuse jumped a bit.
+Chartreuse flinched.
 “Please take this action of mine as a gesture of faith towards revealing your own secret.”

 “I… I’m not really hiding a secret,” Chartreuse protested.
 “There’s only this, like, event that I foresaw over a month ago, and I’ve recently had the feeling that it may be, you know, close at hand.
-But I could be wrong about the whole thing.”
+If it happens.
+I could be wrong about the whole thing.”

 Luci rolled her eyes.
 “Okay, bottom line.
 Chartreuse, Tim… the three of us here have access to a time machine.”
-She let the comment sit there for a moment before adding, “And we’re planning on traveling forwards three days in order to see what happens to Julie at school.”
-There was another brief silence.
+She let the comment sit there for a moment before adding, “And we’re planning on using it to travel forwards three days in order to see what happens to Julie at school.”

 Carrie, Frank and Luci all answered the question at once.